 The proposed amendment was presented to the Full Board for adoption as an emergency rule at its May 2020 meeting, effective May 5, 2020.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on May 20, 2020.
 Following this publication, the Department received two comments on the proposed regulation (Assessment of Public Comment is included as Attachment C).
 The proposed amendment was revised to provide clarification and additional flexibility related to the Emergency COVID-19 certificate at the June 2020 meeting of the Board of Regents, effective June 9, 2020.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on June 24, 2020.
+Additional revisions to the proposed amendment were adopted at the July 2020 Regents meeting to provide additional clarification and flexibility relating to the Emergency COVID-19 certificate and the expiration date of Initial and Provisional certificate extensions, effective July 17, 2020.
+A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on August 5, 2020.
+Further revisions to the proposed amendment were adopted at the September 2020 Regents meeting to provide additional flexibility relating to the Emergency COVID-19 certificate.
+A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on September 30, 2020.
 The Department has not received any additional comments on the proposed amendment since publication of the revised rule making.
-The Department is proposing additional revisions to the proposed amendment to provide clarification and additional flexibility relating to the Emergency COVID-19 certificate and the expiration date of Initial and Provisional certificate extensions.
-A Notice of Emergency Adoption and Revised Rule Making will be published in the State Register on July 29, 2020.
+The Department is now proposing additional revisions to the proposed rule to provide additional flexibility relating to the school district leader (SDL), school district business leader (SDBL), and Transitional D programs.
 Supporting materials are available upon request from the Secretary to the Board of Regents.